All as bad as each other in destroying Doctor Who, its credibility, its legacy, and its fandom.

 Hey its not like the first thing a lot of the pro female Doctor people did when it was announced was spitefully gloat about how glad they were that it was upsetting white men right?

-This became evident in the show itself throughout both the Moffat and Chibnall era where we saw numerous digs at men too such as the First Doctor being retconned into being a racist, homophobic sexist, or the attacks against single fathers in the Chibnall era.
+There have been many digs at men throughout Doctor Who itself during both the Moffat and Chibnall era, such as the First Doctor being retconned into being a racist, homophobic sexist, or the attacks against single fathers in the Chibnall era.

 See here.
 Doctor Who Interview Marie Claire

-The show needs to ditch its association with this toxic, bigoted ideology and the only way to do that is to ditch Chibnall and Whittaker who have both thrown their lot in with this toxic, bigoted ideology.
+The show needs to break its association with this toxic ideology, and the only way to do that is to ditch the current version.

 Sell it to Netflix

 Netflix could do a much better job at producing a Doctor Who series than the BBC for many reasons.